 - We do not observe “divergence of character” – instead, we see limited variations around a mean.
-Take bacteria with a reproduction rate of 30 minutes.
-A very long e-coli experiment (R. Lenski) has been running since 1988 (16 million human-years equivalent) and has produced a citrate-digesting e-coli strain as well as faster growing e-coli, but not a single bacteria that can be labeled anything other than e-coli.
+Take bacteria with a reproduction rate of 20 minutes.
+A very long e-coli experiment (R. Lenski LTEE) has been running since 1988 (millions of human-years equivalent) and has produced a citrate-digesting e-coli strain as well as faster growing e-coli, but not a single bacteria that can be labeled anything other than e-coli.
 Had the most divergent descendants of this experiment been released into a generic e-coli population, its characteristics would most likely wash away – a reversal of variability disproving the “divergence of character” hypothesis.
 The simple fact that we can identify a bacteria as e-coli (or a primate as a chimp), instead of something on a continuum, shows that “divergence of character” gradualism fails.